kyamagu/mexopencv/README.markdown

 matlab.

     $ LD_PRELOAD=/usr/lib/libstdc++.so.6 matlab

+Note that you need to find the correct path to the shared object.
+For example, `/usr/lib64/` instead of `/usr/lib/`.
+You can use `locate` command to find the location of the shared object.

 On Mac OS X, this variable is named `DYLD_INSERT_LIBRARIES`.
 You can check `ldd` command line tool to check the dependency of the mex file in linux.
 On